 The summit included over 50 sessions, with over 380 attendees representing grantmaking organizations, funder networks, and civil society partner organizations.

 In recent decades, we have witnessed a global confluence and re-framing of multiple longtime anti-rights movements within the concept of an “anti-gender” movement which claims to defend what is “natural.”
 This framework is weaponized by conservative political and religious groups in furtherance of ongoing strategies to attack and roll back human rights and self-determination, deny climate science, and promote anti-democratic forces.
 Enormous financial resources are flowing to these anti-rights movements, leveraged into acceleration across global regions and yielding both the attrition of human rights infrastructures and the increasing rise of authoritarianism.

-The Shimmering Solidarity: Global Rights Summit will provide an opportunity for grantmakers to develop shared analysis, strategy, and collaboration across multiple interconnected grantmaking issue areas including (but not limited to):
+The Shimmering Solidarity: Global Rights Summit aimed to provide an opportunity for grantmakers to develop shared analysis, strategy, and collaboration across multiple interconnected grantmaking issue areas including (but not limited to):

 - Support for the human rights of lesbian, gay, bisexual, transgender, intersex (LGBTI) people; women and all who face sexual and gender-based violence; sex workers; refugees, migrants, and asylum seekers; children, adolescents, and youth; and human rights defenders.

 - Support for environmental justice and response to climate crisis including protection of targeted climate activists and opposition to climate change denial and eco-fascism.